Step 1. Get all Your Questions Answered Before you Start Your Construction Project

 The City of Mesquite wants your project to be a success.
 If you have questions about building heights, property setbacks, or zoning, you may contact the Planning Department at 972-216-6216.
 For those questions related to adopted codes, inspection procedures, or required permits submittal information, contact the Building Inspection Division at 972-216-6212.

 Step 2.
-Register for a Citizen Access Portal (CAP) account
+Register for a Citizen Self Service (CSS) account

-Click here to register for a CAP account.
-This will allow you to submit a building permit online through the CAP system.
+Click here to register for a CSS account.
+This will allow you to submit a building permit online through the CSS system.

 Step 3.
 Apply for Professional License

 A professional license is required before you can obtain a building permit.
-To obtain a professional license in Mesquite, please visit the Citizen's Access Portal.
-You must be either a licensed contractor or a homeowner who owns a home, lives in the home and homesteads the home through the Dallas Central Appraisal District in order to obtain permits through the Citizen's Access Portal.
+To obtain a professional license in Mesquite, please visit the Citizen Self Service (CSS).
+You must be either a licensed contractor or a homeowner who owns a home, lives in the home and homesteads the home through the Dallas Central Appraisal District in order to obtain permits through Citizen Self Service.

 Step 4.
 Complete Application for a Building Permit